SteenOmicsLab/MGHPCC/README.md

 #### 1. Set up Fragpipe

 Download Msfragger, fragpipe and IonQuant and follow the directory structure as shown in the tree.
+Copy to your HPC.

 #### 2. Build the Singularity container